 Forward-thinking cricket clubs are now seeing what’s already been achieved at county venues and looking to the future with how to get as much cricket played as possible.

-Yorkshire has become something of a hotspot for hybrid cricket pitch installation with York Cricket Club, University of Leeds’ Weetwood base, Bradford Park Avenue and Sowerby Bridge Cricket Club in the Halifax Cricket League all examples.
+Yorkshire has become something of a hotspot for hybrid cricket pitch installation with York Cricket Club, University of Leeds’ Weetwood base, Bradford Park Avenue and Sowerby Bridge Cricket Club (see article) in the Halifax Cricket League all examples.

 Kirkstall Educational’s hybrid cricket pitch